Guide patients and their families to make smarter health and lifestyle choices with a master’s degree from A&M-Commerce.

 46 credit hours are required to complete the program.

-Explain the clinical hours requirement
+What is the clinical hours requirement?

 Clinical credit is given at a 1:3 ratio.
 One semester credit hour of clinical is the equivalent of 3 hours spent in the clinical setting each week per spring or fall semester.

 Is there a thesis?